deyordanov/Softuni-Exercises/Algorithms Advanced/README.md

 # 1. Dijkstra's Algorithm

 How the algorithm works:
-   Dijkstra's Algorithm is used, mostly, to find the shortets path in a weighted graph - meaning
+   Dijkstra's Algorithm is used, mostly, to find the shortets path in a weighted graph.
+In the exaple below the shortest path is:

   <p align="center">